run-ai/docs/docs/admin/workloads/policies/policies.md

 ---
-title: Policies
+title: Policies (YAML-based)
 summary: This article is about the V1 policies.
-These are policies that worked from version 2.15 and lower.
 authors:
     - Jason Novich
 date: 2023-Dec-12
 ---

+!!!
+Warning
+    The below describes the old Policies that rely on YAML-based Policies.
+While these still work, they have been replaced with Control-plane-based policies which are accessible via API and user interface.
+    For a description of the new policies, see [API-based Policies](./workspaces-policy.md).

 ## What are Policies?